hauselin/depletion_bayes/README.md

+# README

 This repository contains stuff for the following manuscript: **"Strong effort manipulations reduce response caution: A preregistered reinvention of the ego-depletion paradigm"**

 If you're planning to run the analysis scripts in the Code directory, I strongly recommend you **clone or download this ENTIRE repository**.

+If you have questions related to anything in this repository, raise an issue [here](https://github.com/hauselin/depletion_bayes/issues).

 ### Code